 The first wedding at the White House was that of Miss Maria Monroe, the President's daughter, in 1820.
 She married Samuel L. Gouverneur.
 During the Hayes regime Miss Lucy Platt, a niece of Mrs. Hayes, was married at the Executive Mansion to General Russell Hastings, a veteran of the Civil War.
 General Hastings was a intimate friend of President McKinley, and during his administration was a favorite guest at the White House.

-Four Seasons St. Louis
+needs.
+Four Seasons St. Louis offers an unparalleled level of luxury in

 To learn more about Four Seasons St. Louis or to explore

-more of our luxury hotels and resorts, be sure to visit
+luxury hotels and resorts, be sure to visit

 Four Seasons Hotels Ltd., trading as Four Seasons Hotels and Resorts, is a Canadian international luxury, five-star hospitality company.
 Travel + Leisure magazine and Zagat Survey rank the hotel chain's 98 properties among the top luxury hotels worldwide.
 Readers of Conde Nast Traveler magazine have voted Four Seasons Tented Camp Golden Triangle in Chiang Rai, Thailand as among the top ten hotels in the world for three consecutive years.
 The company has been named one of the "100 Best Companies to Work For" by Fortune every year since the survey's inception in 1998, ranking #47 in 2015, and is lauded for having one of the lowest employee turnover rates in the hospitality industry.